AY2526S1-CS2103-F13-4/tp/docs/DeveloperGuide.md

     2. Launch the jar file by doing `cd` to the folder it is in.

-    3. Then use the `java -jar neighbourly.jar` command to run the application
+    3. Then use the `java -jar neighbourly.jar` command to run the application<br>
        Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 <box type="info" seamless>